hospotho/Image-Viewer/readme.md

 For image tabs, Image Viewer will be activate automatically.

-For normal websites, you can activate Image Viewer by choose this extension from the right-click menu, click its icon on the toolbar or use keyboard hotkey (default <kbd>Alt</kbd>+<kbd>1</kbd>).
+For normal websites, you can activate Image Viewer by click its icon on the toolbar, choose this extension from the right-click menu or use keyboard hotkey (default <kbd>Alt</kbd>+<kbd>1</kbd>).

-For additional options, right-click the extension icon on the toolbar.
-You can start the Image Viewer with disabled size filter or start with the last picked image (use it when the right-click menu is disabled by the website).
+For additional options, right-click the extension icon on the toolbar. eg: activate Image Viewer with disabled size filter, activate with the last picked image (use it when the right-click menu is disabled by the website).

 <table>
   <tr>